mkesicki/excel_validator/README.md

 Press any key to continue . . .
 ```

-Script will create new Excel file with marked errors (red background for invalid cells)
+Script will create new Excel file with marked errors (red background for invalid cells).
-If *--errors=true* option is set, script will also print validator message in invalid cells
+If ```--errors=true``` option is set, script will also print validator message in invalid cells.
-Example file with error *errors_2017-04-25_1493102119_excel.xlsx* is attached to repository in example directory.
+Example file with errors *errors_2017-04-25_1493102119_excel.xlsx* is attached to repository in example directory.

-#Windows user bonus
+# Windows user bonus

-[validate.bat](../blob/master/validate.bat) contains example usage (same as this documentation) of this script.
+[validate.bat](../master/validate.bat) contains example usage (same as in this documentation) of script.
 In Windows you can Drag & Drop Excel file on *validate.bat* script and it should execute validation.
 Of course you
 should change content of this file according to your needs.

-#NOTE
+# NOTE
 This script should not change orginal Excel file.
 Of course it is always good to have and work on copy :)

-#Changes to script
+# Changes to script
 You can do whatever you want & need with this script.
-I will be more than happy if it will be useful for you and you will make this script better.
+I will be more than happy if it will be useful for you and you will make it script better.